 Mixed reality (MR) is a blend of virtual reality and augmented reality, where you can interact with and manipulate the projected content in a real-world environment.
 The interaction is possible via built-in sensors and cameras.
 Digital objects generated in mixed reality are responsive to their surroundings.

 Note: The terms augmented reality and mixed reality are often used interchangeably.
 This is because the capabilities of augmented reality tech are currently on par with mixed reality.

 Virtual reality (VR) immerses the user in an entirely simulated world.
 The user only sees what the headset projects, giving the experience a higher level of immersion.

 All technologies can be used to provide interactive and highly collaborative remote work experiences across industries.

-Check out our new video on cross-reality.
+Check out our video from Mindset by nomtek where we talk about cross-reality.

 By leveraging the immersive potential of VR, AR, and MR we can eliminate the lack of interactivity present in the current remote collaboration tools.

 A study by Jeremy Bailenson from Stanford University found that people who interacted with others in AR/MR felt the interaction was similar to an in-person meeting.